HeatherST1/HeatherST1/README.md

-- 👋 Hi, I’m @HeatherST1
+- 👋 Hi, I’m Heather
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in problem solution
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I script Python code and SQL to acheive business solutions
-- 💞️ I’m looking to collaborate with other analytical projects
+- 💞️ I’m looking to collaborate with other like minded individuals
 - 📫 You can reach me @stewartheather74@gmail.com, https://www.linkedin.com/in/heatherstewart003/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love to watch my puppy play.